WebOfTrustInfo/rwot9-prague/draft-documents/BlockcertsV3.md

 }
 ```

-This will allow us to link directly to a specific key used for signing a Verifiable Credential, which is a standard way of finding the key, instead of in the current Blockcerts model of checking the blockchain issuing key against all public keys for which an issuer claims ownership.
+This will allow us to link directly to a specific key used for signing a Verifiable Credential, which is a standard way of finding the key, instead of using the current Blockcerts model of checking the blockchain issuing key against all public keys for which an issuer claims ownership.

 Unfortunately, because `publicKey` has the same property name in V2, this change will make URL-based Issuer Profiles a bit tricky to deal with.
 Either we make URL-based Issuer Profiles incapable of handling both V2 and V3 Blockcerts or we allow both V2 and V3 public keys in there.
-Example:
+For example:

 ```json
   "publicKey": [